lucaswilliameufrasio/clean-ts-api/README.md

     />
 </div>

-This project was built following along the training of [Rodrigo Manguinho on Udemy](https://www.udemy.com/course/tdd-com-mango/) and has the purpose to learn to build Web Services with NodeJS following best practices, applying SOLID, TDD, Design Patterns, Clean Architecture, DDD, and so on.
-We also had added Swagger, Docker, and CI/CD with Travis that then i have modified it to run in Github Actions.
+This project was built following the training of [Rodrigo Manguinho on Udemy](https://www.udemy.com/course/tdd-com-mango/) and has the purpose of learning to build Web Services with NodeJS following best practices, applying SOLID, TDD, Design Patterns, Clean Architecture, DDD, and so on.
+We also added Swagger, Docker, and CI/CD with Travis, which I modified to run in Github Actions.

 <h2 id="requirements">🖥 Requirements </h2>